Madison, WV Demographics

 A map of Madison's Population by Race

-Of the 439 places in West Virginia, Madison is the 56th most populous.
+Madison is ranked the 59th most populous place in West Virginia, out of 439 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Madison was ranked the 56th most populous place in the 2020 Census.

 Madison's White Population